The essentials of designing the perfect table setting

 It’s hard to go wrong when choosing silverware, but it can be especially fun and memorable for your guests to choose unique silverware sets.
 Below you’ll find some photos of a few of our favorites.

-Antique silver plated French flatware set in its original box
+Victorian silver plated seafood flatware set

 Victorian seafood flatware set, made by Joseph Gloster of Lion Silver Works (1908-1978)